nativefier/nativefier/API.md

 --always-on-top
 ```

-Enable always on top for the packaged application.
+*[New in 7.6.0]* Enable always on top for the packaged application.

 #### [background-color]